Clinical trial: electrical brain stimulation

 Evelyn Martin, Research Assistant on the trial explains, "The trial aims to investigate the role of brain activity in the progressive loss of function and structure of brain cells in Alzheimer’s disease using electrical brain stimulation.
 We have developed approaches to make small, transient alteration to neural activity in brain regions that are affected at the early stages of the disease, non-invasively via temporal interference (TI) deep brain stimulation.
 The outcome is to measure the changes in the brain's activity, as well as some of its energy sources and cognitive functions."

-Joining the trial
+Participants in the trial

-Exclusion criteria include but not limited to: medical, neurological or psychiatric illness that would interfere in completing assessments or impair the safety of the participant for brain stimulation.
+Exclusion criteria included but was not limited to: medical, neurological or psychiatric illness that would interfere in completing assessments or impair the safety of the participant for brain stimulation.
 Other exclusion criteria include: known genetic mutation associated with familial Alzheimer’s disease or any other autosomal dominant form of dementia, any contraindication to MRI.

 • Pre-screening stage: a telephone interview to check eligibility and request access to medical records from GP.